lukaszlacinski/tornado-globus/README.md

 # tornado-globus
-Globus Authentication Handler for Tornado Web Framework and an example web app showing how to use thehandler.
+Globus Authentication Handler for Tornado Web Framework and an example web app showing how to use the handler.

 ## Install tornado-globus